spatie/laravel-analytics/README.md

 ![1](https://spatie.github.io/laravel-analytics/v2/1.jpg)

 Next up we must specify which API’s the project may consume.
-In the list of available API’s click "Google Calendar API".
+In the list of available API’s click "Google Analytics API".
 On the next screen click "Enable".

 ![2](https://spatie.github.io/laravel-analytics/v2/2.jpg)

-Now that you’ve created a project that has access to the Calendar API it’s time to download a file with these credentials.
+Now that you’ve created a project that has access to the Analytics API it’s time to download a file with these credentials.
 Click "Credentials" in the sidebar.
 You’ll want to create a "Service account key".

 ![3](https://spatie.github.io/laravel-analytics/v2/3.jpg)